Skip to main content

 The E.C.
 Carr Astronomical Observatory provides Toronto Centre Members with a fully equipped observing facility that offers clear dark skies, excellent accommodations, a 16" Ritchey-Chrétien Telescope for visual astronomy, a guided 8" RC Telescope for astrophotography, red-lit warm rooms, as well as sheltered facilities where members can operate their own equipment if they so choose.

-CAO is normally a communal living facility where people live together and share the responsibilities of the upkeep of the house and the property.
-However, access to all indoor areas has been modified due to COVID-19.
-All persons visiting or staying at the CAO MUST abide by communal living rules as set out below.
+CAO is a communal living facility where people live together and share the responsibilities of the upkeep of the house and the property.

 Remember that you must bring all your own food, drinks, condiments, personal toiletries, kitchen washcloths and dish towels, bedding, pillow and bath towels.
 Cleaning supplies are available on-site.